 - Decide whether you’d like to participate in the community-based program (one calendar year commitment) from the date you are matched or site-based program (one school year commitment)

-- Take our required online Pre-match training course (at your own pace from anywhere)
+- Take our required online Pre-match training course (from anywhere)

 - Provide three to four references